swarup-p/VSD_Physical_Design_Workshop/README.md

   Architecture, functionalities and specifications of the ASIC are defined at this stage.

   2. Design Entry / Functional Verification:
-  The functional and logical behaviour of the circuit is confirmed by a simulation of the RTL code.
+  The functional and logical behavior of the circuit is confirmed by a simulation of the RTL code.

   3. RTL block synthesis:
   The RTL code is converted into gate-level netlist using a logical synthesis tool that meets required time contraints.

   4. Chip Partitioning:
-  ASIC design is partiioned into functional block and analysed the feasibility of reusing IPs from previous projects or using third party IPs.
+  ASIC design is partioned into functional block and analysed the feasibility of reusing IPs from previous projects or using third party IPs.

   5. Design For Test (DFT) Insertion:
   To figure out faults in the chip at early development stages high quality test techniques are introduced.